slr71/notes/dnd/waterdeep.md

 We enter the yard and are attacked by a cult fanatic and two mastiffs.
 We quickly take care of them and go to the mansion.
 We enter the mansion to find two thugs standing over 8 bodies.
 They immediately attack us.

+## 2024-08-03

+We quickly defeat the thugs, and go upstairs to find three thugs attacking a group of veterans who are protecting lady Graalhund.
+We help the veterans kill the thugs then go to the adjacent room to talk to Lady Graalhund and a half orc standing next to her.
+The lady talks to the half orc, who takes out a pouch and gives us five GP each.
+We ask her why the Zentaurum attacked her and her family, and she just said that they kept asking for an artifact and she doesn't know what they were referring to.
+We ask if she has any more information aboout the Zentaurum.
+We go out of the room and take out the nimblewright detector.
+The detector is not spinning anymore.
+We leave the manor then go back to Troll Skull Manor and take a rest.

+In the morning, we go talk to Lady Graalhund to see if she has some more information.
+As we're walking over, we continue using the nimblewright detector.
+We notice a slightly increased presence of the city guard in this area and a young boy comes across the street and brings us a note.
+Maeve gives him a piece of sliver.
+The note is from Istrid Horne.
+We're supposed to meet her in the city of the dead.

+As we approach the manor, we see members of the city guard everywhere.
+From the gate where we entered last time, we can see Lady Graalhund speaking to some investigators, so we leave and go to the City of the Dead, using the mimblewright dectector along the way.
+The detector doesn't resact.
+When we arrive, we see a male dwarf standing at the base of a statue.
+We talk to the dwarf for a while.
+We talk to the dwarf and quickly learn that it's Istrid in disguise.
+She asks us if we can help her lie low for a while.
+We offer to let her stay at Troll Skull manor, and she offers us 20 platinum today and another 20 platinum at the end of the ten-day.
+She also offers to do some chores.

+When we get back to the manor, our ghost throws a broken chair at Istriid.
+A cat also approaches us and says that the city guard is looking for help catching a necromancer.

+We're supposed to go up to level 4 next week.